kopsha/hopeless-programming/README.md

 ```

-Another indirection in the _same_ module, because "I am a programmer and I have
+Another indirection in the _same_ module... 🤨 Like we might be paid by the line
-no life"...
-And we might be paid by the line of code pretty soon.
+of code soon.

 ```python